antononcube/RakuForPrediction-blog/Articles/Robust-code-generation-combining-grammars-and-LLMs.md

 We want to do such combinations because:

 - GBPI are fast, precise, but with a narrow DSL scope
-- LLMs can be unreliable and slow, but a wide DSL scope
+- LLMs can be unreliable and slow, but with a wide DSL scope

-Because of GBPI and LLMs complementary technologies with similar and overlapping goals the possible combinations are many.
+Because of GBPI and LLMs are complementary technologies with similar and overlapping goals the possible combinations are many.
-We concentrate on two of the most straightforward designs: (1) judged parallel methods execution, and (2) using LLMs as a fallback method if grammar parsing fails.
+We concentrate on two of the most straightforward designs:
+(1) judged parallel race of methods execution, and
+(2) using LLMs as a fallback method if grammar parsing fails.
 We show [asynchronous programming](https://en.wikipedia.org/wiki/Asynchrony_(computer_programming)) implementations for both designs using the package [LLM::Graph](https://raku.land/zef:antononcube/LLM::Graph).

 The Machine Learning (ML) package ["ML::SparseMatrixRecommender"](https://raku.land/zef:antononcube/ML::SparseMatrixRecommender) is used to demonstrate that the generated code is executable.
-(Here that package is used not as much as a recommender but as a search engine.)

 The rest of the document is structured as follows:

-- Initial grammars-LLMs combinations
+- Initial grammar-LLM combinations
     - Assumptions, straightforward designs, and trade-offs
 - Comprehensive combinations enumeration (attempt)
     - Tabular and morphological analysis breakdown